bcgov/foi-flow/apps/forms-flow-ai/forms-flow-web/README.md

  `KEYCLOAK_WEB_CLIENTID`|Your Keycloak Client ID within the realm| eg. forms-flow-web | `forms-flow-web` `WEBSOCKET_ENCRYPT_KEY`|Camunda task event streaming.
 AES encryption of token| | `giert989jkwrgb@DR55` `APPLICATION_NAME`|Application name is used to provide clients application name|
+ `TOKEN_REFRESH_INTERVAL`|The interval to specify for refreshing keycloak token|
+ `TOKEN_UPDATE_THRESHOLD`|The parameteer for keycloack.updateToken which specifies the threshold of the validity date after which token should update|

 * [STEP 1](): Getting **ROLE_ID** and **RESOURCE_ID** are mandatory for role based access.
 To generate ID go to ["Formsflow-forms user/role API"](../forms-flow-forms/README.md#formsflow-forms-api-requesting) and follow the steps.
 * [STEP 2](): Modify the environment variables using the values from step 1.